Core Workflow#

 What this script block does:

-Creates PCA plots to visualise sample clustering (grouping options are available on the HTML report)
+Creates PCA plots to visualise sample clustering for each methylation context (grouping options are available on the Viewer report page)

 Calculates mean CpG coverage for each sample